Normie Rowe: Theatre and television

 In the 1980s, Rowe began to expand his career into acting and musical theatre.
 He studied at the Sydney's famous Ensemble Theatre and took roles on stage and TV, including an extended role in the TV soapie Sons & Daughters.
 In 1987, he won great acclaim in his central role of Jean Valjean in Cameron Mackintosh's Sydney production of the musical Les Misérables.

 Among other musical roles in the 1980s and 1990s, Rowe played the lead role in the world premiere concerts and on the associated recording, and of a new Australian musical, Cyrano de Bergerac, which he helped develop.
 He played Daddy Warbucks in Annie, Freddie Trumper (the American) in Chess, and Juan Perón in Evita.
 One of the highlights of his career was his appointment as a Member of the Order of Australia (AM) for services to Vietnam veterans, the entertainment industry and the community.
 Rowe has had a long association with many charity and community groups, his major concern being the welfare of children.
 He is a long-serving member of Variety Clubs of Australia, for which he became a National Ambassador, and he won several awards for his work with them, including 1996's "Heart and Soul of Variety" award.

 In the 1990s, Rowe remained a popular attraction at clubs, corporate functions and on the rock-&-roll revival circuit.
 He also kept up regular appearances on TV variety shows, which led to one infamous incident in 1991 that briefly took him back into the headlines.
 During a forum on republicanism on the Midday show with Ray Martin, he was involved in an on-air melée with Sydney journalist and talkback-radio host Ron Casey.
 Notorious for his highly controversial comments on immigration and other issues, Casey enraged Rowe with remarks about his service in Vietnam, which led to Rowe shoving him.
 Casey jumped out of his chair and punched Rowe hard enough to knock him backwards.
 In 1998, Casey and Rowe re-united, filming a TV commercial for Bushells tea in which the Midday incident was reflected upon.

 Personal life

 Rowe has also had to endure other public hardships, including family problems involving his teenage daughter, which resulted in a great deal of intrusive and unwelcome publicity, and the end of his marriage to his first wife, Sue.
 In October 1979, Normie's son, Adam John Rowe, died after being accidentally knocked down by a motorist while he was riding his bicycle home from his school fete when he was eight years old.
-Unknown to many, Rowe has another son, born in Melbourne in November 1965, who has remained anonymous.

 In 2023 he married Samantha Gowing.